awcodify/sysctl-theme/_posts/2025-05-13-configurable-hero-section.md

 ## Conclusion

-The configurable hero section in Sysctl Theme gives you the flexibility to create a homepage that perfectly matches your brand and content strategy.
+The configurable hero section in Arsxy Theme gives you the flexibility to create a homepage that perfectly matches your brand and content strategy.
 Whether you want to showcase your latest products, welcome visitors with a personal message, or keep things minimal, you now have the tools to do so through simple configuration options.

-For more customization options, check out our other guides on [customizing your Sysctl Theme](/customizing-your-sysctl-theme/) and [SEO optimization](/seo-optimization-with-sysctl-theme/).
+For more customization options, check out our other guides on [customizing your Arsxy Theme](/customizing-your-arsxy-theme/) and [SEO optimization](/seo-optimization-with-arsxy-theme/).

 <!--more-->